viboes/std-make/doc/proposal/customization/customization_points.md

 Virtual functions are used as customization points for run-time polymorphism.
 However, we don't have a language construct for static polymorphism.

-Type classes in Haskell are a tool that is close to the problematic we are handing on here.
+Type classes in Haskell are a tool that is close to the problematic we are handling on here.

 C++0X Concepts had a concept mapping feature that is close to this customization problem.